top of page

 COMMUNITY SAFETY

 Public safety is more than jails, prisons, and cops.
 Public safety is investing the community and its people.
-In 2021, the Ypsilanti city council member and mayoral candidate, Nicole Brown, pushed for allocating $250,000 a year towards three law enforcement officer positions.
+In 2021, then Ypsilanti city council member and now mayor Nicole Brown, pushed to allocate $250,000 a year towards three additional law enforcement officer positions, despite having seven vacant police positions for years.

 "Councilmember Nicole Brown suggested the addition as a “controversial” amendment to the city’s budget which went into effect on July 1.
 This amendment to increase the YPD’s budget was proposed and passed without public notice or input, as it was offered in the final reading of the 2021-22 budget appropriations."
 (What's Left Ypsi)